Buzzer logo

 Two people use the crosswalk as a bus is stopped behind them

-Summer in Metro Vancouver means hot, humid temperatures on the horizon.
 While our region boasts some of the greatest places to beat the heat, it’s important you stay cool while you get there.

 1. Plan ahead

-Know before you go!
 The best way to be prepared is to plan ahead.
-Follow @TransLink on Twitter for up-to-date transit information, check the Transit Alerts page, and plan your trip using our Trip Planner tool before you go.
 As with your regular commute, plan to arrive at your starting point a little early to ensure you aren’t running to catch transit.
 This will also give you time to recuperate between transfers.
 Where possible, look to adjust your travel times so you’re not travelling during the hottest times of the day.

 2. Dress smart

-White or light coloured, breathable clothing is always a good idea when taking transit during a heatwave.
-As with winter travel, choose clothing that is easy to layer off and on as temperatures can change when you’re boarding and alighting different modes.
-Lastly, don’t forget the sunscreen, hat, and sunglasses — being on transit doesn’t protect you from harmful UV rays!
+It’s always a good idea to wear white or light coloured, breathable clothing when taking transit during a heatwave.
+Choose clothing that is easy to layer off and on as temperatures can change when you’re boarding and alighting different modes.

 3. Stay hydrated